-If you’re a sole trader with an income above £10,000, you’ll have to start keeping digital records and submitting quarterly tax information to HMRC from April 2024.
-This process is similar to submitting VAT.
+If you’re a sole trader, you’ll have to start keeping digital records (if you’re not already) and submitting quarterly tax information to HMRC from April 2026 if you have income above £50,000 or April 2027 if you have income above £30,000.
+This process is similar to submitting VAT returns through MTD.

-Each quarterly submission needs to be made within 30 days of the quarter end, which is a shorter time period than the current equivalent requirement, to submit VAT returns within one month and one week of the period end.
+Each quarterly submission will need to be made within 30 days of the quarter end, which is a shorter time period than the current equivalent requirement, to submit VAT returns within one month and one week of the period end.

 Get on top of your finances

 The old method of tax reporting meant that after 5 April, you had nine months to prepare your return before it was due on 31 January, the following year.
 MTD means you report 30 days after each quarter during the year.
 So for the first 10 months you will need to prepare information for both, if you don’t have your accounts for the previous year in order.

 This means that it’s important to get on top of your finances now, before you have to handle two sets of tax submissions simultaneously.